joyofdata/r-big-pivot/README.md

 Given that this works but lacks ease of use and necessary features, I consider this project so far rather a proof of concept to show that an interactive data explorer can be comparatively easily realized with R.

+Further details on the project you can [find on my web-site](http://www.joyofdata.de/blog/pivoting-data-r-excel-style/).

 ##set up data to play with